 3. Have an Open and Flexible Schedule

-Despite the fact being an online tutor gives you the freedom to pick when you can work, it is always advisable to keep an open and flexible schedule to accommodate the needs of a wide array of clients.
-The more hours you are available to work, the more you can get and the more money you can get.
+Although being an online tutor gives you the freedom to pick when you can work, it is always advisable to keep an open and flexible schedule to accommodate the needs of a wide array of clients.
+The more hours you are available to work, the more you can get and the more money.
 And don’t shy away from getting up at odd hours or going to bed late to accommodate students from different time zones.

 4. Clearly, Understand Job Requirements

-Before sending an application for an online tutor job, make sure that you have read the online tutoring job description.
+Before sending an online tutor job application, make sure that you have read the online tutoring job description.
 You have to understand what the client requires from you.
 As an online tutor, most clients will require you to follow a specific structure or curriculum.
-Therefore, if you fail to adhere to even small and minute details, you lower your chances of getting the online tutoring job.
+Therefore, if you fail to adhere to even small and minute details, you lower your chances of getting online tutoring.
 Understand the tutoring job you are making an application for, have the right materials, and prepare yourself for the interview.